 - (b) The Government has indicated that the Shatin to Central Link ("the SCL"), upon completion, is likely to be vested in the Corporation and operated by MTRCL through a service concession arrangement.
-A final decision on the detailed arrangements will be subject to Government policy approval which is expected to be available in early 2012.
-Although the final details of the arrangement are subject to Government policy approval as noted above, management are confident that the recovery of the costs incurred to date by the Corporation on the SCL will be achieved over the duration of the additional or supplemental service concession arrangement with MTRCL. - (c) As at 31 December 2010, land related costs totalling approximately \$6 million (2009: \$6 million) directly associated with the acquisition of leasehold land for the purpose of the SCL are included in the balance of deferred expenditure.
-These costs will be transferred to interest in leasehold land when the land is vested in the Corporation by the Government, at which time the costs will begin to be amortised in accordance with the relevant policies. - (d) During the year, funding approval was obtained from the Finance Committee of the Legislative Council on the Express Rail Link project and the Corporation received from the Government a reimbursement of the enabling work costs incurred for the project, totalling \$328 million (2009: nil).
-The remaining project costs of Express Rail Link and Northern Link incurred on the original project proposal, totalling \$97 million (2009: nil), have been written off to profit or loss.
+A suitable arrangement of vesting the SCL in the KCRC will be made in due course with Government policy approval properly sought.
+Although the final details of the arrangement are subject to Government policy approval as noted above, management are confident that the recovery of the costs incurred to date by the Corporation on the SCL will be achieved over the duration of the additional or supplemental service concession arrangement with MTRCL. - (c) As at 31 December 2011, land related costs totalling approximately \$6 million (2010: \$6 million) directly associated with the acquisition of leasehold land for the purpose of the SCL are included in the balance of deferred expenditure.
+These costs will be transferred to interest in leasehold land when the land is vested in the Corporation by the Government, at which time the costs will begin to be amortised in accordance with the relevant policies. - (d) During 2010, funding approval was obtained from the Finance Committee of the Legislative Council on the Express Rail Link project and the Corporation received from the Government a reimbursement of the enabling work costs incurred for the project, totalling \$328 million.
+The remaining project costs of Express Rail Link and Northern Link incurred on the original project proposal, totalling \$97 million, had been written off to profit or loss.